How to Choose a Payroll Provider: Important Factors to Consider

-So, when looking to choose a payroll provider, you must identify the areas you know you will need support with.
+So, when weighing up payroll providers, you must identify areas where you will need support.

-For example, if calculations have proved a stumbling block over the last twelve months, or if HMRC submissions take up a lot of your time, it is a good idea to find a provider that can help support you with those specific issues.
+For example, if calculations have proved a stumbling block before, or if HMRC submissions take up a lot of your time, it's a good idea to find a provider that can help support you with those specific issues.

-One of our fundamental goals is to remove any anxiety you may have and support you whenever you feel you need it.
+One of our fundamental goals is to remove any anxiety and support you whenever you need it.

 Some companies have what they call "stand-alone" payroll departments; however, the reality is that payroll is never a stand-alone process.